You may tell Cloudflare Pages how your site needs to be built as well as where its output files will be located.

 public, but you may find that you need to customize it.

+Cloudflare maintains a list of build configurations for popular frameworks and tools.
+These are accessible during project creation.
 Below are some standard build commands and directories for popular frameworks and tools.

 |Framework/tool||Build command||Build directory|